 If you’re looking for how to provide references for a job (or who to list as references for a job), then you’re in the right place.

-I’m going to walk you through everything you need to know about giving professional references for a job – on your resume, on applications, after the interview, and when recruiters ask.
+I’m going to walk you through everything you need to know about how to list professional references for a job – on your resume, on applications, after the interview, and when recruiters ask.

 I’ll also cover the mistakes you need to avoid if you want to get hired.